HSV Questions & Answers

 First, The History of Herpes

 Herpes has been known to exist for thousands of years.
-Old texts discovered by the ancient Greeks described the Herpes Simplex Virus as being present as early as the 5th century, but it was only recently (within the past 100 years or so) that it's been understood.
+Old texts discovered by the ancient Greeks described the Herpes Simplex Virus as present as early as the 5th century, but it was only recently (within the past 100 years or so) that it was understood.

 Read more »